 The Audit Committee selects, subject to stockholder ratification, our independent registered public accounting firm for each fiscal year.
-During the years ended December 31, 2016 and December 31, 2015, Ernst & Young LLP was employed principally to perform the annual audit of the company's consolidated financial statements and internal control over financial reporting and to provide other services.
-Fees paid to Ernst & Young LLP for 2016 and 2015 are listed in the following table:
+During the years ended December 31, 2018 and December 31, 2017, Ernst & Young LLP was engaged principally to perform the annual audit of the Company's consolidated financial statements and internal control over financial reporting and to provide other services.
+Fees paid to Ernst & Young LLP for 2018 and 2017 are listed in the following table:

-Audit Audit All Other Year Ended December 31 Services Fees Related Fees Tax Fees Fees 2016 \$ 4,000,000 \$ - \$ 2,400,000 \$ - 2015 \$ 5,100,000 \$ 1,500,000 \$ 3,500,000 \$ 900,000
+Year Ended December 31 Serv Audit vices Fees Audit Related Fees Tax Fees All Other Fees

+2018 \$ 4,200,000 \$ 100,000 \$ 1,100,000 \$

+2017 \$ 4,000,000 \$ \$ 1,900,000 \$

-Audit services fees include fees for services performed to comply with Sarbanes-Oxley Section 404 and Generally Accepted Auditing Standards ("GAAS") as adopted by the Public Company Accounting Oversight Board and approved by the SEC, including the recurring audit of the company's consolidated financial statements.
+Audit services fees include fees for services performed to comply with Sarbanes-Oxley Section 404 and Generally Accepted Auditing Standards ("GAAS") as adopted by the Public Company Accounting Oversight Board and approved by the SEC, including the recurring audit of the Company's consolidated financial statements.
 This category also includes fees for audits provided in connection with statutory filings or services that generally only the principal auditor reasonably can provide to a client, such as procedures related to the audit of income tax provisions and related reserves, and consents, assistance, and review of documents filed with the SEC.

-Audit-related fees include fees associated with assurance and related services that are reasonably related to the performance of the audit or review of the company's financial statements.
-This category includes fees related to assistance in financial due diligence related to mergers and acquisitions, consultations regarding Generally Accepted Accounting Principles ("GAAP"), reviews and evaluations of the impact of new regulatory pronouncements, and audit services performed related to divested businesses and benefit/pension plans.
+Audit-related fees include fees associated with assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements.
+This category includes fees related to assistance in financial due diligence related to mergers and acquisitions, consultations regarding Generally Accepted Accounting Principles ("GAAP"), reviews and evaluations of the impact of new regulatory pronouncements, audit services performed related to business divestitures and restructurings, and benefit/pension plans.